Khloe Kardashian Focused On Maintaining Positive Energy For The Sake Of Her Daughter True

 The past couple of years have been a roller coaster of emotions for Khloe Kardashian with a lot of peaks and valleys.
 She experienced the overwhelming joy of finding out that she was pregnant with NBA player Tristan Thompson’s baby after years of thinking she might not ever be able to conceive on her own.
 However, just days before she gave birth, it was revealed that Thompson had been cheating on her.
 Despite the public’s condemnation of Thompson, Kardashian worked on fixing their relationship for their daughter True, who is now 1-year-old.
 Even after working hard to gain back a relationship of trust, Kardashian was betrayed yet again by Thompson.
-This time he cheated with none other than Jordyn Woods, one of Kardashian’s closest girl friends.
+This time he cheated with none other than Jordyn Woods, one of Kardashian’s closest girlfriends.
 After enduring a very public cheating scandal and all the drama to go along with it, Kardashian is focused on positive vibes only for True, according to Entertainment Cheat Sheet.

-Kardashian has been posting uplifting quotes to her social media profiles on an almost every day basis.
-The quotes typically focus on positive energy, love, loyalty and empowerment.
+Kardashian has been posting uplifting quotes to her social media profiles almost on a daily basis.
+The quotes typically focus on positive energy, love, loyalty, and empowerment.
 We’ve definitely seen a new version of the reality star in recent months, as she has maintained her focus primarily on family and has even responded to hate messages with kind words.

 Kardashian ended things romantically with Thompson after the second cheating scandal but she hasn’t totally cut him out of her life.
 In a recent podcast, she spoke candidly about what it is like to co-parent with someone who hurt her so badly.
 She explained that she does everything she can to keep things respectful and amicable between the two of them for the sake of True.
 She believes that while her daughter might not understand what’s going on, she is certainly able to feel when situations are tense between her parents.